kristopolous/tube-get/README.md

 After you press enter the magic begins.
 The script runs a few attempts trying to sniff the common pre-packaged technologies that are used to build these sites and derives the video url.

 Then it will download the content and save it locally.

-## Sites that don't work

-### Stuff that's implemented 'well'
-People who know technology like youtube this won't work for.
-I would imagine xtube would also fail although I haven't tried it.
-This works on the smaller sites though.
-It also looks for embed tags and is smart enough to parse rtmp streams
+Some features:

+ * Looks for embed tags and can follow them
+ * Knows how to deal with rtmp streams (you need rtmpdump for it).
+ * Figures how what the proper HTTP referer to use is
+ * Logs the link that it started with along with what it was derived to ... or if it was a failure

 ## Runs in the background.

-It's important to note that when it's wget'ing the content, it's in the background.
-The script is ready at this time for more urls.
+When it's wget'ing the content the script is ready at this time for more urls.

 You don't have to wait.
 Just paste another in there and it will do the magic and spawn another wget.